 2. Nothing beats homemade cleaning solutions

 Aside from sunny days, commercial cleaning solutions have a knack for leaving streaks on windows.
 Some of them could also be toxic to your health and the environment.
 That’s why I heartily recommend homemade cleaning solutions.
-Making your own cleaning solution, however, could become complicated thanks to the dozen different ways of preparing these cleaning solutions that you would have either heard of, read about, or seen.
+Making your own cleaning solution, however, could become complicated thanks to the dozen different ways of preparing these.
 If you don’t have the time to carefully consider these myriad formulas before coming to a suitable decision, this should help you out:

 For not-too-dirty windows that don’t require deep cleaning, your cleaning solution should be comprised of warm or cold water with several drops of mild dishwashing liquid.
 For windows having grime and lots of dirt buildup, vinegar, ammonia, or lemon juice in an equal volume of warm water would do the trick.